4GeeksAcademy/blog/blog/software-engineer-salary-germany.md

 According to data from the German Federal Employment Agency, the median gross salary for a junior software engineer in Germany is approximately €56,000 per year.
 This figure represents the average salary for a software engineer with less than two years of professional experience in the field.
 While this may seem like a high salary for someone just starting in their career, it's important to note that the cost of living in Germany is generally higher than in many other countries.

 It's also worth noting that the salary of a junior software engineer can vary significantly depending on the specific company they work for.
 For example, a junior software engineer at a large, well-established tech company might have a higher salary than one working for a smaller start-up.
 Additionally, the location of the company can also impact the salary of a junior software engineer.
 Software engineers in major cities like Berlin and Munich tend to earn higher salaries than those in smaller cities or rural areas.
+The salary of a junior [software engineer in Berlin](https://4geeksacademy.com/us/coding-campus/coding-bootcamp-berlin-germany) is around €53,000 per year, while the salary of a [software engineer in Munich](https://4geeksacademy.com/us/coding-campus/coding-bootcamp-munich-germany) is approximately €60,000 per year.

 Finally, it's important to remember that the salary of a junior software engineer is likely to increase over time as they gain more experience and skills.
 Once the Junior Software Engineer has at least 5 years of experience he can apply to higher-paid positions where the median gross salary for a senior software engineer in Germany is approximately €70,000 per year